 Catered meals and/or refreshments can be provided at the Institute.

 Visitors may also enjoy lunch or dinner in the Ferrum College Dining

-Hall.
-For those bringing their own meals, picnic tables are available
+Hall, at the Ferrum College Mercantile, or at other nearby restaurants.
+For those bringing their own meals, a outdoor tables and chairs are available

-The Blue Ridge Institute offers a meeting room for public use by
+The Blue Ridge Institute & Museum offers a meeting room for public use by

 reservation.
 Depending upon availability, additional meeting space